Pat Trammell

 Patrick Lee Trammell (July 11, 1940 – December 10, 1968) was an American college football player.
 He played quarterback at the University of Alabama from 1958 to 1961.
 In his senior season, he led the 1961 Alabama Crimson Tide football team to a perfect record of 11–0 and the national championship, and finished fifth in the voting for the Heisman Trophy.
-A third-generation physician, he lost a six-month battle with metastatic testicular cancer at age 28, shortly after earning his medical degree.
+A third-generation physician, he died of metastatic testicular cancer at age 28, shortly after earning his medical degree.

 Early life

 Trammell was born in Scottsboro, Alabama, as the middle son of a prominent local physician, Dr. Edward Lee Trammell.
 He quickly excelled both in athletics and academics.
 He wished to become a physician like his brother, father, and father's grandfather.

 Trammell was the starting varsity quarterback at Scottsboro High School, where he earned All-County, All-State, All-Southern and All-American honors during his four year prep career.
 He broke a string of records including having thrown 5 touchdown passes in a single game, twice, and 40 touchdown passes during his high school career.
 He was also named most valuable basketball player in state of Alabama as a high school senior.